 Now, this is not an exhausted list.
 There are many things to think about when starting a business, particularly a food business.

 First off I’ll say that I’m not a lawyer and not an accountant, so always get advice from a professional before making a final decision.
-I’m also not the premier expert on running a cake business, but I did manage to run mine for several years while working full time and I learned a thing or two.
+I’m also not the premier expert on running a cake business, but I did manage to run mine for several years while working full time and I learned a lot.

 Ok, here we go… (oh by the way, I also made a handy tip sheet you can print out for free that lists all my tips.
-You can find the sign up for that close to the bottom of the post.)
+You can find that close to the bottom of the post.)

 Before ever selling any type of food from you home, you definitely want to check out your laws.
 Just because you see people selling food from their homes on Facebook, doesn’t mean it’s legal.